Repost from 2015-2016. Edited, updated, and corrected.

-Usually, this line is used by a Christian trying to get me to see that they understand where I am on the God issue.
-However, when pressed, they usually reveal that they were not as atheistic as they claimed to be or they wrongly believed that not being a Christian means you are an atheist.
-Each of us were born into this world without any religious belief or moral framework.
+Usually, this line is used by Evangelical apologists trying to get me to see that they “understand” where I am on the God issue.
+However, when pressed, they usually reveal that they were not as atheistic as they claimed to be, or they wrongly believed that not being a Christian means you are an atheist.
+Each of us was born into this world without any religious belief or moral framework.
 No one is born a Christian.
 This is the clear teaching of the Bible and every Christian denomination.
 To become a Christian, a person must commit to becoming a follower of Jesus Christ.
 One must embrace the Christian gospel and profess a desire to follow Jesus.
 This profession of faith is different from sect to sect.
 Some require a person to be baptized, while others require the person be confirmed or make a public profession of faith.

 These rituals do not take place in a religious vacuüm.
 The United States is predominantly Christian, so it should come as no surprise that most Americans embrace the Christianity of their family and culture.
 Religion is inherently tribal, as can clearly be shown by looking at what the dominant religion is in a particular place.
-There are historical, geographical, and sociological reasons why in a certain locale most people are a certain flavor of Christianity.
-For example, most of the Christians in the South are Evangelical and Baptist, while here in the North Methodists and mainline sects have a greater foothold.
-Even at the local level we see dominate sects, such as in nearby Archbold, Ohio where the Mennonite sect has numerous churches or parts of rural NW Ohio where Lutheran churches dominate the religious landscape.
+There are historical, geographical, and sociological reasons why, in a certain locale, most people are a certain flavor of Christianity (or a different religion altogether).
+For example, most Christians in the South are Evangelical and Baptist, while here in the North, Methodists and mainline sects have a greater foothold.
+Even at the local level, we see dominate sects, such as in nearby Archbold, Ohio where the Mennonite sect has numerous churches, or parts of rural northwest Ohio where Lutheran churches dominate the religious landscape.

 The atheist-turned-Evangelical-Christian and I began life the same way, but our stories are very different from there.
-Like the Christian, I too became a follower of Jesus Christ.
-For almost 50 years I was a devoted follower of the Jesus, but at the age of 51, I left Christianity and embraced agnosticism, atheism, and humanism.
+Like the Evangelical apologist, I too became a follower of Jesus Christ.
+For almost 50 years I was a devoted follower of the Lord, but at the age of 50, I left Christianity and embraced atheism and humanism.
 This was an open, honest, and sincere intellectual choice of mine, unlike many people who are Christians because they grew up in the Christian faith, and not because of any intellectual choice of theirs.

-Most of the Evangelicals who say they once were an atheist never made an open, honest and sincere intellectual choice to become an atheist.
-They were atheist by default, and at some point in their life they decided to become a follower of Jesus Christ, or their parents decided for them.
-They took off their atheist clothes and put on the robes of Jesus Christ’s righteousness.
-One day they were an atheist, the next day they were a Christian.
+Most Evangelicals who say they once were atheists never made honest intellectual choices to become atheists.
+They were non-believers by default, and at some point in their lives, they decided to become followers of Jesus Christ, or their parents decided for them.
+They took off their non-believer clothing and put on the robes of Jesus Christ’s righteousness.
+One day they were unbelievers, and the next day they were Christians.
 This is not how the process worked for most of the atheists I know.

-Many atheists were at one time like me, devoted followers of Jesus.
-Our deconversion wasn’t a matter of taking off the righteousness of Christ and putting on shirt with a scarlet A. Most of us spent months and years reading and studying before we concluded that the claims of Christianity are not true and that the Christian God is a fiction.
-For some atheists, due to family and social pressure, they spent decades in the atheist closet, unwilling or unable to declare their godlessness.
+Many atheists were at one time, like me, devoted followers of Jesus.
+Our deconversions weren’t a matter of taking off the righteousness of Christ and putting on shirts with a scarlet A. Most of us spent months and years reading and studying before we concluded that the claims of Christianity are false and the Christian God is fiction.
+For some atheists, due to family and social pressures, they spent decades in the atheist closet, unwilling or unable to declare their godlessness.

-While I can point to a definite place and time on the last Sunday of November in 2008 when I dared to say out loud I no longer believe, I spent years getting to this point.
-My journey took me from the strict fundamentalism of the Independent Fundamentalist Baptist (IFB) church movement through Calvinism and generic Evangelicalism to emergent Christianity and liberalism, and on to univeralism, agnosticism, and atheism.
+While I can point to a definite place and time — on the last Sunday of November in 2008 — when I dared to say out loud I no longer believe, I spent years getting to that point.
+My journey took me from the strict Fundamentalism of the Independent Fundamentalist Baptist (IFB) church movement through Calvinism and generic Evangelicalism to emergent Christianity and liberalism, and on to universalism, agnosticism, and atheism.
 Every step along this path was laden with emotional and mental anguish.
-The hardest decision I’ve ever made came at the moment when I was willing to say that no longer believed.
+The hardest decision I’ve ever made came at the moment when I was willing to say that I no longer believed.
 Making this decision meant I was saying that my previous life as a Christian was based on a lie.